espocrm/documentation/administration/server-configuration.md

 find data custom -type d -exec chmod 775 {} + && find data custom -type f -exec chmod 664 {} +;
 ```

-Also, all files should be owned and group-owned by the webserver process.
-It can be `www`, `www-data`, `apache`, etc.
+All files should be owned and group-owned by the webserver process.
+It can be “www”, “www-data”, “apache”, etc.
 Note: On shared hosts, files should be owned and group-owned by your user account.

 To set the owner and group-owner, execute these commands in the terminal: